 What’s not to love about dressing up in a Santa suit, running around singing Christmas carols, drinking some cans and spreading festive cheer around the city?

 So there you have it – the Secret London roundup of 200 of the best free things to do in London.
-So given the cost of living crisis (sigh) and this being an event-heavy Summer, we hope this provides you with enough things to do if the funds are feeling fairly tight!
+So given the cost of living crisis (sigh), we hope this provides you with enough things to do if the funds are feeling fairly tight!

 Also published on Medium.